 It is only HCEOs that actually possess the right to force entry into your business premises in situations where they believe there are assets belonging to the debtor.
 Though, in cases of residential premises visits, the HCEO are not allowed to force entry in any way.
 They are only granted entry by invitation or unforced entry, which is basically going through an unlocked door or window; they can however force entry if they have previously lawfully gained access.

-So, unless they are returning for a second visit with a controlled goods agreement, or they have a ‘writ’ from the courts, they cannot force entry.
+So, unless they are returning for a second visit with a controlled goods agreement, or they have a High Court Writ of control from the courts, they can force entry.

 Before a HCEO attempts entry, you should definitely ask for a full run through of who the creditor is, as well extensive information on the debt itself.